Law and truth can be twisted|

 Supplying this group is important, since God mentioned them specifically whenever He spoke of the tithe (Deuteronomy 12:12, 12:18-19, 14:27, 26:12-13) and said we are not to be neglect them (Deuteronomy 12:19; Nehemiah 10:37-39, 13:10-11).
 These people get most of their income from the tithe, so obviously need to be supplied if we are to keep our churches and ministries functioning.

 The reason God lets the tithe be used for feasts is because He wants us to share in His blessings with others and rejoice together with Him.
-All the following verses explicitly note rejoicing in the feasts with your household and servants and all the designated recipients of the tithe listed above - foreigners, orphans, widows, priests, etc. - Deuteronomy 12:7, 12:12, 12:18, 14:26, 16:11, 16:14, 26:11.
-The whole community is supposed to be included, so no-one was left out5.
+All the following verses explicitly note rejoicing in appointed feasts with your household and servants and all the designated recipients of the tithe listed above - foreigners, orphans, widows, priests, etc. - Deuteronomy 12:7, 12:12, 12:18, 14:26, 16:11, 16:14, 26:11.
+The whole community is supposed to be included, so no-one is left out[3.1.9]

 The following feasts can be supplied with the tithe:

 Robbing God of Offerings